 As you drop down the other side of the ridge the trail meanders along among sagebrush and sparsely located juniper trees.
 The main trail follows along a creek bed which I could hear running water under the ice.
 The trail crosses the creek many times throughout the canyon so springtime would probably not be the best time to hike this trail.
 I have heard that Main Canyon is also prone to flash flooding, so you might keep that in mind as well.

 One of the main attractions of the canyon are the wild horses.
 There are a fair number of them that share the canyons and mesas on this end of the wild horse area.
 Unfortunately we didn’t see any on this day.
-There are other opportunities for wildlife viewing also, such as bighorn sheep, bald eagles, mountain lions and I’ve heard there are bears farther up.
+There are other opportunities for wildlife viewing also, such as bighorn sheep, bald eagles, mountain lions and bear.

 Late spring or early fall would be my guess to be the best times to hike this trail.
 During the summer months temperatures can get quite hot.
 When we started out the temperature was in the low 30’s and the ground was fairly frozen still, by afternoon on the way back the temperature had climbed to the upper forties and the ground was thawed and had become quite muddy in most places which made going a little rougher.
 All in all this is a nice hike, I hope to be able to do it again later in the year and go farther.